ferrantejake/braindump/droplit-integrate-amazon-alexa.md

    1. Select **Auth Code Grant** for Authorization Grant Type
    2. Select **HTTP Basic** for Client Authentication Scheme

+#### Choose Your Lambda Function

+You can choose to use Droplit's \(recommended\) provided Lambda function, or you can use your own.
+For more information on this, visit &lt;Configure Droplit AWS Lambda Function&gt;.
+In the mean time, we can use the provided Droplit AWS Lambda function

+**Droplit Lambda Function**: _arn:aws:lambda:us-east-1:428766893289:function:droplitSmartHomeAdapter_

 #### Droplit Alexa Skill

 1. Use the information from the Amazon Developer Console Alexa Skill configuration to set up the following fields in the Droplit Alexa Skill configuration